shabin5785/Golang_notes/Go_4.md

 To create a channel, we use the bui lt-in make function: ch := make(chan int) // ch has type 'chan int'

+-As with maps, a channel is a reference to the dat a struc ture created by make.
+When we copy a channel or pass one as an argument to a function, we are copying a reference, so cal ler and callee refer to the same dat a struc ture.
+As with other reference typ es, the zero value of a channel is nil.